abhiramtx/abhiramtx/README.md

 ### 😊 about moi!

 I love puzzles.
-Not so much the physical kind, unless they have 20 pieces or so, but the kind where you have to ponder deeply and come up with some logic to solve some of the most pressing problems.
+Not so much the physical cardboard kinds, unless they have 20 pieces or so, but the kinds that think, inquire, and imagine a solution to some of the most pressing problems.

 ...and that's where my passion for coding comes in.